pokt-network/docs/content/learn/protocol-parameters.md

 ## PoS (Node) Module

-These parameters relate to [staked nodes](/learn/economics/nodes) on the networ, including [how rewards are calculated](/learn/economics/monetary-policy).
+These parameters relate to [staked nodes](/learn/economics/nodes) on the network, including [how rewards are calculated](/learn/economics/monetary-policy).

 ### BlocksPerSession